vtsatskin/FX-Captive-Portals-Design/design/spec.md

 If Firefox is automatically going to open all of the previously open tabs upon starting, then also display a captive portal login tab.

+## Captive portal tampering with SSL connections

+If a captive portal is detected and a page with an SSL connection is being loaded and appears to be tampered with, display a different warning page before the SSL connection error as shown in Figure 4.

+**Figure 4:** TODO: MITM informative page.

+## Cycling WiFi Networks

+Sometimes a user may cycle wifi networks in order to find a suitable internet connection.
+In the process multiple captive portals may be detected.
+In order to prevent many tabs being open, if an existing captive portal is already open overwrite it when a new captive portal is detected.